Table of Contents

 V. Figuring Out Which One Is Right for You

-Whether you need to treat atrial fibrillation or prevent blood clots, you have quite a few treatments to choose from.
+If you need to prevent blood clots, you have quite a few treatments to choose from.
 Two of the more common ones include Eliquis and Xarelto.

 But what separates the two?
 What makes one better?